• Skip to primary navigation

 How to serve?

-The ramen noodle napa cabbage salad is best served on the day you make it.
+The ramen napa cabbage salad is best served on the day you make it.
 However, if you have leftovers, keep them in the fridge and enjoy them the next day.
 The taste will still be amazing, though the seeds and noodles might not be as crunchy.

 It makes a great side dish for any grilled meats and sausages, and it is a perfect alternative for vegetarians at any summer gathering (provided the noodles' seasoning is vegetarian).